1franck/sidebar-folder-icons-for-sublime-text/README.md

-Enhance the "sublime text 2" sidebar with icons for folders
+Enhance the sublime text 2 sidebar with icons for folders
 ===========================================================

 This packacge add icons to folders in the sidebar.